llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 Now that everything is set up, let's first tackle outbound traffic.

-### Connecting network namespaces to the physical network
+### From our network namespaces to the physical network

 First let's see if we can reach `eth0` on each host: